The Hard Truths About Water

 - They have more substantial lifetime savings compared to salt-based softeners by removing the need for refilling salt, making them a more affordable option.

 - Beneficial minerals are left intact in your drinking water, while the negative effects of hard water like scale buildup are reduced.

 Not to toot our own hard water softening horn, but our Pentair Water Solutions systems are the only third-party tested, DW-9191 certified water softener alternative with 99.6% prevention of scale buildup.
 By naturally softening water without the use of salt, the Pentair Water Solution system also generates zero wastewater.
 And our system does all of those good things without using electricity in ways that require minimal maintenance.

 We offer multiple types and sizes of water softeners and conditioners.
 Let’s explore the options:

-Consider your options and consult with a Pentair Water Solutions expert for assistance deciding what model would best serve your home.
+Consider your options and consult with a Pentair Water Solutions expert for assistance in deciding what model would best serve your home.